 Related: How to Prepare for a Job Interview

 Why is the way you introduce yourself at an interview important?

-When people meet you for the first time, they form an opinion of you in a few seconds.
-Once they form that opinion, it's challenging to change their minds.
+When people meet you for the first time, they form an opinion of you within a few seconds.
+Once they form that opinion, it can be hard to change their minds.
 That's why it's important to create a positive impression with your introduction.
 If your interviewer has a positive opinion of you, they will be more likely to consider you a serious candidate for their vacant role.

 Follow these steps to introduce yourself in an interview and create a positive impression:

 If you are able, standing for the interviewer or interviewers when you meet them shows your respect.
 If you are sitting in a waiting room or the interview room when they approach you, stand up when you see them.
 If you enter a room already occupied by the interviewer or interviewers, remain standing until you complete your introduction.

 If possible, make eye contact with the interviewer and maintain it throughout your introduction.
 This shows that the interview is your main focus and that the interviewer has your full attention.
 If you have a panel of interviewers, make eye contact with every person on the panel.
 When someone speaks to you, shift your eye contact to show the speaker they have your attention.

 Smiling at the interviewer shows you are a warm person who is happy to be considered for the position.
 Smiling can also reduce your own nerves and make responding to the interview easier.
 Your smile should feel natural to you to ensure it seems genuine.

 4. Greet the interviewer